Dyess Air Force Base: Cold War

 Shortly after the Korean War broke out, the city of Abilene called for the need of a military installation.
 They believed the 1,500 acres (6 km2) of the former Tye AAF were the perfect site for a new base.
 The city's leaders went to The Pentagon with their request.
 The city showed their determination for a new base by raising almost $1 million to purchase an additional 3,500 acres (14 km2) adjacent to the site.
 They were able to attract then U.S. Senator Lyndon B. Johnson's (D-TX) attention, who had the power to persuade military officials to reactivate the base in Abilene.
 Finally, in July 1952, Congress approved the $32 million needed to construct an air force base on the Tye AAF site.
 It was to be called Abilene Air Force Base and a little over three years after first starting construction, the base was opened on 15 April 1956.

 Dyess' first active combat unit was the 341st Bombardment Wing, which activated on 1 September 1955.
 The 341st was part of the Strategic Air Command (SAC), flying the B-47 Stratojet, which it continued to operate until its inactivation on 25 June 1961.

 On 1 December 1956, the name of the base was changed to Dyess Air Force Base in honor of the late Lt Col William E. Dyess, USAAF.

 The 96th Bombardment Wing moved to Dyess on 8 September 1957 and for a few years worked alongside the 341st.
 It included not just B-47 and B-52 nuclear bombers, but also the KC-97 and later on the KC-135 refueling aircraft.
 During the Cold War, the base was constantly on alert in case of nuclear attack.
-Even signs in the base's movie theater would instantly alert pilots in the scenario that the USSR would initiate a nuclear attack during a movie.
-These can still be seen today at the theater.
+Even the base's movie theater featured signs that instantly alerted pilots of a possible Soviet nuclear attack.

 During the Vietnam War, B-52s and KC-135s (917th ARS) from the 96th BW participated heavily in various air campaigns, including Arc Light, Young Tiger, Bullet Shot, Linebacker, and Linebacker II missions over North and South Vietnam.
 The B-52s flew combat missions primarily out of Andersen AFB, Guam and Utapao RTAFB, Thailand during these missions.
 The KC-135As flew primarily out of Utapao RTAFB, Thailand, Clark AFB, Philippines, Kadena AFB, Okinawa, Andersen AFB, Guam, and NAS Agana, Guam.